popey/popey.com-blog/content/post/2020/12/spotify-on-the-raspberry-pi-400.md

 author = "Alan Pope"
 +++

 I recently ordered a [Raspberry Pi 400](https://geni.us/A7doLdy), I couldn't resist.
-I've bought a few Raspberry Pi's over the years, with a few installed around the house.
+I've bought a few Raspberry Pi's over the years, with a couple installed around the house.
 The Pi 400 struck me as quite the game-changer though, with a built in keyboard-enclosure and accessible connectors.
 The fact it reminded me of my youth with memories of the Sinclair Spectrum where everything is housed inside the keyboard helped a bit.

 One omission which struck me as odd was the lack of audio jack.
 I'm sure there's sensible cost or logical, technical reasons for it, but it's a bit of a pain for me.
 Neither of the displays my Pi 400 is connected to have any kind of speaker or audio jacks.
 I don't often need the audio output, but sometimes I'm testing applications which require an audio device.